News & Events

 With heavy hearts we mourn the passing of Hood’s beloved Board Chairman, Bishop Richard K. Thompson, on Saturday, July 16th.

-A Celebration of Life Service will be held on Monday, July 25 at 11:00 a.m. at Trinity A.M.E.
-Zion Church, 3505 16th Street, NW, Washington, DC.
-Visitation will be from 9 - 11 a.m.
-McGuire Funeral Services, Inc. is in charge of the arrangements.
+A Celebration of Life Service was held on Monday, July 25 at Trinity A.M.E.
+Zion Church in Washington, DC.
 Please pray for his family, the A.M.E.
 Zion Church family, and all those whose lives he touched through his ministry.

 Born July 7, 1943, in Kannapolis, NC, Thompson earned an A.B. degree from Livingstone College in 1965 and a Master of Divinity degree from Hood Theological Seminary in 1968.
 He was elected the 86th bishop in the line of succession during the A.M.E.
 Zion Church’s 44th General Conference in 1992.